 The University of Hertfordshire is committed to the principles of the Athena Swan Charter, which recognises and celebrates good practice in advancing gender equality for all in Higher Education.

 Originally launched in 2005 to address the underrepresentation of women in Science, Technology, Engineering, Mathematics and Medicine (STEMM), in 2015 the Charter was expanded to recognise work undertaken in Arts, Humanities, Social Sciences, Business and Law (AHSSBL), in professional and support roles, and for people of all genders.

-The University, alongside 6 of its academic Schools (Physics, Astronomy and Mathematics; Computer Sciences; Health and Social Work; Life and Medical Sciences; Engineering and Technology; and Education), hold Athena SWAN Bronze awards.
-View our institutional Athena SWAN Bronze submission (PDF - 4.52 Mb).
+The University, alongside eight of its academic Schools (Computer Science; Life and Medical Sciences; Engineering and Technology; Humanities; Creative Arts; Education; Business and Law), hold Athena Swan Bronze awards.
+View our institutional Athena SWAN Bronze submission (PDF - 2.8 Mb).

 Find out why gender equality is good for both women and men.

 For further information on Athena Swan

 Visit the official Athena Swan website.